jbehrends/graphunin/README.md

 Almost all configuration (Graphite server location, metric base, etc) is location in `graphunin.js`

+# Installing / Running

+Clone this repo locally or onto a webserver.
+Modify appropriate configuration files.
+Point your browser at graphunin.html and start using.

 # Collectd configuration

 This is an example of the write_graphite configuration that Graphunin is currently configured to work with: